nineSean/memo/daily-note/README.md

 #### functional programming
 - [point-free style](https://en.wikipedia.org/wiki/Tacit_programming)
     - point
+        - the input parameter
+    - purpose
         - pass through outside parameter to inside argument.
-    - purpose
-        - point style is unnecessary verbosity that confuses you visually, so most of your code should not have points.
+        - point is unnecessary verbosity that confuses you visually, so most of your code should not have points.
     - [pointfree javascript](https://lucasmreis.github.io/blog/pointfree-javascript/)
 - composition
     - operating order is right to left, opposite to pip.